Mayor1234/keysystem/README.md

 #### **Build the UI with TailwindCSS**

-- Create the Trusted Consultant component file in the src folder
+- Create the `WhyTrusted.tsx` component file in the src folder
 - Add background effects using TailwindCss gradient property
-- Import all the visual image in the consultant comonent by adding it in an `img` tag
+- Import all the visual image in the component by wrapping it in an `img` tag
 - Add `background image properties` and `z-index` to postion the mesh grid in between the background and the text/image
 - Use framer motion to add smooth effect when the component is in view
 - make it responsive by reducing the text-sizes and font weight on smaller devices